-Keep energised while you stay fit and healthy and discover what your body needs to help keep you active.
+Keep energised while you stay fit and healthy and discover our vegan nutrition tips your body needs to help keep you active.

-Active people need high-quality fuel, and they can thrive on well-planned vegan diets.
+Active people need high-quality fuel and can thrive on well-planned vegan diets.
 But, in addition to an understanding of healthy eating, some topics deserve special attention.

-The majority of the energy in your diet should come from carbohydrates found in starchy foods such as oats, potato, pasta and fruit.
-Fuelling-up before exercise is vital and optimum post-workout refuelling can be achieved by eating within an hour.
+The majority of the energy in your diet should come from carbohydrates found in starchy foods such as oats, potatoes, pasta and fruit.
+Fuelling up before exercise is vital and optimum post-workout refuelling can be achieved by eating within an hour.
 Carbohydrate-rich options containing a moderate amount of protein are ideal.
 Try:

 - Houmous sandwiches or porridge with fortified soya milk and fruit